aetperf/aetperf.github.io/_posts/2022-07-26-Euler-s-number-and-the-uniform-sum-distribution.md

   <img width="300" src="https://i.kym-cdn.com/photos/images/newsfeed/000/011/296/success_baby.jpg" alt="success">
 </p>

-With a little bit longer derivation, (this is why we are not going to display it here) we can show that:
+With a little bit longer derivation (this is why we are not going to display it here), we can show that:

 $$ m(2) = e^2 -e $$

-Wolfram MathWorld's web page about the *Uniform Sum Distribution* [[5]](https://mathworld.wolfram.com/UniformSumDistribution.html), also lists the next integer values for $x$:
+Wolfram MathWorld's web page about the *Uniform Sum Distribution* [[5]](https://mathworld.wolfram.com/UniformSumDistribution.html), also lists the values of $m(x)$ for the next integer values of $x$:

 $$
 \begin{align*}